Chronic Pain & Addiction Treatment Program

 How to manage chronic pain?

-Chronic pain can be managed through combinations of education, therapy, and medical treatment.
+d through combinations of education, therapy, and medical treatment.
 Group and individual therapy for coping with pain can also be beneficial, as can spiritual counseling.
 Holistic treatments like acupuncture and massage can supplement medical treatments which may include medications, Alpha-Stim electrotherapy, or transcutaneous electrical nerve stimulation (TENS).

 How to treat chronic pain?